Giulietta Masina: Career

 Working together with her husband, Masina made the transition to on-screen acting.
 Half of her Italian films, the more successful projects, were either written or directed by her husband.
 Masina made her film debut in an uncredited role in Roberto Rossellini's Paisà (1946), which was co-written by Fellini.
 She received her first screen credit in Alberto Lattuada's Without Pity (Senza pietà, 1948), which was an adaptation co-written by Fellini, and played opposite John Kitzmiller.

 She starred with Anthony Quinn in Fellini's La Strada (1954), playing the abused stooge of Quinn's travelling circus strongman.
 She won the Best Actress Award at the Cannes Film Festival for her portrayal of the title role in Fellini's Nights of Cabiria (1957).
-She played a prostitute who endures life's tragedies and disappointments with both innocence and resilience of biblical proportions.
+She played a prostitute who endures life's tragedies and disappointments with both innocence and resilience.
 Both films received the Academy Award for Best Foreign-Language Film.
 In a 1998 New York Times review, Janet Maslin wrote that there is more "grace and courage" in Masina's performance than "all the fire-breathing blockbusters Hollywood has to offer."